 About this Research Topic

 In the last decade, workplaces have evolved towards digitization.
-Today we are moving towards new concepts of workplaces, and in the near future, people will work in digitally connected environments where natural human machine interaction and an agile access to data will be available.
+Today we are aiming at new concepts of workplaces, and in the near future, people will work in digitally connected environments where a natural human machine interaction and an agile access to data will be available.
+Interaction among humans acting in physically distant spaces, the presence of artificial embodied agents, and the availability of augmented reality sources of information will be common in every-day working experience.

-Computer Vision, Augmented Reality, Cyber Physical Systems and Internet of Things, Human-Machine Interaction, Artificial Intelligence and Machine Learning will play central roles in the revolution that is transforming our workplaces, contributing to the creation of mixed working environments that bridge the digital and physical worlds.
-The outcome from the research in this new and evolving discipline will inspire the next generation of products and services for the workplace of the future.
+Research on Human-Machine Interaction, Virtual Environments, Artificial Intelligence, Cyber Physical Systems will play central roles in this revolution of our workplaces, contributing to the creation of mixed working environments that bridge digital and physical worlds.
+The research outcomes will inspire the next generation of products and services for the workplace of the future.

 The aim of this Research Topic is to gather contributions from the industry and academics and to share recent advancements and new perspectives in those areas that will characterize the revolution of the workplace of the future.